Reneechang17/Netflix-CloudPipeline/README.md

 2. Inside server:
     1. Update all packages using command: `sudo apt update -y`
-    - why we need update??? for secure, stable and compatible, make sure that all things are up to date
     2. Clone the github repo: git clone https://github.com/Reneechang17/Netflix-CloudPipeline
     3. Install the Docker and running the app using a container
         1. Set up Docker on the EC2 instance